alessio26gas/alessio26gas/README.md

 <p align="center">
   🎓 Aerospace Engineering MSc graduate at <a href="https://www.polito.it/" target="_blank">Politecnico di Torino</a>, Italy.<br/>
   🔥 Hypersonic aerothermodynamics researcher at <a href="https://www.polito.it/" target="_blank">Politecnico di Torino</a>, Italy.<br/>
-  💻 Currently learning about computational fluid dynamics (CFD) source code development.<br/>
+  💻 Currently working on CFD source code development for hypersonic applications.<br/>
   🚀 Rocket Propulsion engineer at <a href="https://www.politorocketteam.it/" target="_blank">Polito Rocket Team</a>.<br/>
   📫 Reach me on <a href="https://www.linkedin.com/in/alessioimprota/" target="_blank">LinkedIn</a>.
 <p/>